zacanger/dotfiles/README.md

 * I have a directory `~/bin/x` hidden from version control.
 It may be referenced in a few other files.
 This directory contains nonfree and/or non-original executables.

+Unless otherwise noted, everything here is under the MIT license.